kroxylicious/kroxylicious/RELEASING.md

 ### Verify the Release

-You can validate the staged artefacts by having a test application (we'll call it `T`) that uses kroxylicious use the Maven artefacts by making temporary (local) changes to its POM.
+You can validate the staged artefacts by using a test application, `T`, use the Maven artefacts.
+The [kroxylicious-wasm](https://github.com/andreaTP/kroxylicious-wasm) from the
+[community-gallery](https://github.com/kroxylicious/kroxylicious-community-gallery) is a suitable choice.

 1. Find the staging repository in the [Nexus UI](https://s01.oss.sonatype.org/).
 It'll be named `iokroxylious-nn`.
 1. Add a [`<repositories>`](https://maven.apache.org/pom.html#Repositories) that references the staging repository public url to `T`'s POM.